ghogaresachin/Walmart-Data-Analysis/README.md

    - **Documentation**: Maintain well-structured documentation of the entire process in Markdown or a Jupyter Notebook.
    - **Project Publishing**: Publish the completed project on GitHub or any other version control platform, including:
      - The `README.md` file (this document).
-     - Jupyter Notebooks (if applicable).
+     - Jupyter Notebooks.
      - SQL query scripts.
-     - Data files (if possible) or steps to access them.
+     - Data files and steps to access them(If anyone want to download the data).

 ---